Pipes & Filters

 Structural Paradigms: Elements and Constraints

-As defined by Garlan and Shaw, an architectural style provides a vocabulary of design elements and a set of strict constraints on how they can be combined.
+As defined by Garlan and Shaw, an architectural style provides a vocabulary of design elements and a set of strict constraints on how they can be combined (Garlan and Shaw 1993).
 The pipe-and-filter style is elegantly restricted to two primary element types and highly specific interaction rules.

 The Elements